The Critical Role of Military Logistics in World War II

 About Pacific Express

-Under one cover, award-winning World War II military historian William L. McGee presents an edited collection of the best works by other military historians on the importance of military logistics in World War II in the Pacific theater.
+Under one cover, award-winning World War II Pacific war historian William L. McGee presents an edited collection of the best works by other military historians on the importance of military logistics in World War II in the Pacific theater.

 Consider this: In World War II, 16.1 million men and women served in the U.S. Armed Forces.
 For every individual who served in combat, ten individuals served in a support role.